camlp5/camlp5/doc/rst/building.rst

 ::

-  opam install rresult fmt pcre ounit2 patdiff
+  opam install rresult fmt pcre2 re ounit2 patdiff

 These packages are *not* required to build/install camlp5, but only to build and run the testsuite.
 However, for add-on packages (like